Computing hydrodynamic eigenmodes of channel flow with slip -- A highly accurate algorithm: Mathematical model

 However, as shown below, this form of the equation is not applicable in the general case.
-Note that the solutions of \cref{eq:charEq} are also required for the analytic start up solution in a Couette flow setup \cite{Ng2017}.
+Note that the solutions of \cref{eq:charEq} are also required for the analytic start-up solution in a Couette flow setup \cite{Ng2017}.
 We also give a factorization of the characteristic equation \cref{eq:charEq} to be used below:

 In the following, we review several special cases of the general flow considered above.
 These are used as reference solutions in the results section.